thewca/wca-regulations/wca-regulations.md

         - A1b2) If a time from the Stackmat timer is available, it is the original recorded time.
 Otherwise, the stopwatch time is the original recorded time.
     - A1c) A competitor participating in an event must be able to fulfill the event's requirements (e.g. know how to solve the puzzle).
 A competitor competing with expectation of a DNF result may be disqualified from the event, at the discretion of the WCA Delegate.
 - A2) Scrambling:
-    - A2a) When called for a round, the competitor submits his puzzle, in its solved state, to the scrambler and waits in the Competitors Area until he is called to compete.
+    - A2a) When called for a round, the competitor submits a puzzle, in its solved state, to the scrambler.
+The competitor then waits in the Competitors Area until they are called to compete.
     - A2b) A scrambler scrambles the puzzle according to the regulations in [Article 4](regulations:article:4).
     - A2c) After the scrambler starts scrambling the puzzle, the competitor must not see the puzzle until the inspection phase starts.
         - A2c1) The scrambler places a cover over the scrambled puzzle that makes it impossible for any competitors or spectators to see any part of the puzzle.
 The cover remains over the puzzle until the beginning of the attempt.
     - A2d) When taking a puzzle from the scrambler, the judge briefly inspects the puzzle to ensure thorough scrambling of the puzzle.
 The judge raises any concerns with the scrambler, who then conducts a detailed check.
     - A2e) The judge places the puzzle onto the mat in an arbitrary orientation while ensuring that it remains completely covered.
-        - A2e1) The competitor is not permitted to request a specific orientation, and the judge must not influence the orientation he places the puzzle on the mat based on what he knows or expects the puzzle state to be.
+        - A2e1) The competitor is not permitted to request a specific orientation, and the judge must not influence the orientation they place the puzzle on the mat based on what they knows or expects the puzzle state to be.
 - A3) Inspection:
     - A3a) The competitor may inspect the puzzle at the beginning of each attempt.
         - A3a1) The competitor is allotted a maximum of 15 seconds to inspect the puzzle and start the solve.
     - A3b) The judge prepares the timer by turning it on and resetting if necessary.
 Separately, the judge also prepares a stopwatch for timing inspection.
-        - A3b1) When the judge believes the competitor is ready, he asks "READY?".
-The competitor must be ready to start the attempt within one minute of being called, else he forfeits his attempt (DNS), at the discretion of the judge.
+        - A3b1) When the judge believes the competitor is ready, the judge asks "READY?".
+The competitor must be ready to start the attempt within one minute of being called, else competitor forfeits the attempt (DNS), at the discretion of the judge.
-        - A3b2) The competitor begins the attempt by confirming his readiness, and the judge uncovers the puzzle and begins timing the inspection.
+        - A3b2) The competitor begins the attempt by confirming that they are ready, and the judge uncovers the puzzle and begins timing the inspection.
     - A3c) The competitor may pick up the puzzle during inspection.
         - A3c1) The competitor must not apply moves during inspection.
 Penalty: disqualification of the attempt (DNF).
         - A3c2) If the parts of the puzzle are not fully aligned, then the competitor may align the faces, as long as misalignments stay within the limits of [Regulation 10f](regulations:regulation:10f).
-        - A3c3) The competitor may reset the timer before he starts the solve.
+        - A3c3) The competitor may reset the timer before the start of the solve.
     - A3d) At the end of the inspection, the competitor places the puzzle on the mat, in any orientation.
         - A3d1) The puzzle must not rest on the timer.
 Penalty: time penalty (+2 seconds).
         - A3d2) When 8 seconds of inspection have elapsed, the judge calls "8 SECONDS".
         - A3d3) When 12 seconds of inspection have elapsed, the judge calls "12 SECONDS".
 - A4) Starting the solve:
-    - A4b) The competitor uses his fingers to touch the elevated sensor surfaces of the timer.
-His palms must be facing down, and located on the side of the timer that is closer to him.
+    - A4b) The competitor uses their fingers to touch the elevated sensor surfaces of the timer.
+The competitor's palms must be facing down, and located on the side of the timer that is closer to them.
 Penalty: time penalty (+2 seconds).
         - A4b1) The competitor must have no physical contact with the puzzle between the inspection period and the beginning of the solve.
 Penalty: time penalty (+2 seconds).
-    - A4d) If a Stackmat timer is in use, the competitor starts the solve by confirming that the timer light is green and then removing his hands from the timer (thus starting the timer).
+    - A4d) If a Stackmat timer is in use, the competitor starts the solve by confirming that the timer light is green and then removing their hands from the timer (thus starting the timer).
         - A4d1) The competitor must start the solve within 15 seconds of the beginning of the inspection.
 Penalty: time penalty (+2 seconds).
         - A4d2) The competitor must start the solve within 17 seconds of the beginning of the inspection.
 Penalty: disqualification of the attempt (DNF).
         - A4d3) If a stopwatch is in use, the judge starts the stopwatch as soon as the competitor starts the solve.